-On the occasion of Emirati Women’s Day, which is celebrated every year on 28th August, we take a look at three Emirati alumnae who have achieved success in their respective fields.
+On the occasion of Emirati Women’s Day, which is celebrated every year on 28th August, we take a look at these Emirati alumnae, who are making a mark in their respective fields.

-Badreya Al Dashti (Cass Executive MBA in Dubai, 2009)
+Badreya Al Dashti (Executive MBA in Dubai, 2009)

 For Badreya, a career in banking simply happened by chance.
 Having completed her undergraduate degree in architectural engineering in the 1990s, when opportunities to work in Dubai’s construction industry were few and far between, Badreya reluctantly applied to join a graduate training programme at a UAE bank and got accepted.

 She quickly rose through the ranks to become Head of SMEs department at Noor Bank.
 Recognising the need to broaden her understanding of business beyond her core area of expertise, Badreya decided that an Executive MBA was necessary to further strengthen her CV.
-She chose Cass Business School for its global ranking and location in Dubai.
+She chose the Business School (formerly Cass) for its global ranking and location in Dubai.

 Since completing her MBA, Badreya has been promoted twice, and today, she has the responsibility of overseeing the operations of both the Public Sector and Contracting departments at Noor Bank.
 She offers the following advice to women:

 “Don’t be afraid to get out of your comfort zone.
 In order to stay relevant in the workplace, always invest time in upskilling yourself; education doesn’t just stop with an undergraduate degree.”